Skip to main content

 7. Pick one of your best features and highlight it with your clothes and accessories.
 This could be your eyes, hair, skin, legs, or even a sense of humor.

 8. Dress nicely every single time you go out.
-Whether you are walking the dog, buying groceries, going to the library, mall, or getting a root canal.
+Whether you are walking the dog, buying groceries, going to the library, the mall, or getting a root canal.
 Dress like you won’t be embarrassed if you bump into someone you know.
-Not only will you feel good that you made the effort, you’ll look good too.
+Not only will you feel good that you made the effort, but you’ll look good too.

 It is never too late to look your best, start over, and look forward.
 There’s a reason people don’t walk backward!